-The Federal share requirements for the Federal Work Study Program are 75% from Federal funds and 25% from institutional resources.
+The Federal share requirements for the Federal Work Study Program are 75% from Federal funds and 25% from institutional resources, unless a waiver is granted by the Department of Ed.
 Exceptions to this are America Reads which funds 100%.

 Students must meet general eligibility for Federal Title IV funds as described in Chapter 12.2.